 Learn about the role of BIG COLOR and BIG FLAVOR plant foods in strengthening your body’s immune and detoxification systems.
-The latest research on the role of diet in cancer prevention & control will be summarized, with practical tips for optimizing your intake of protective compounds (phytochemicals) from plants.
+The latest research will be summarized, along with practical tips for optimizing your intake of protective compounds (phytochemicals) from plants.
 Highlighted are the protective properties of carotenoids and other coloring pigments, flavonoids, the sulfur compounds found in cruciferous vegetables, onions, and garlic, as well as the beneficial components found in flaxseed and common culinary herbs.
-Fruits and vegetables richest in antioxidants are discussed, along with practical guidelines to minimize exposure to pesticides and safe grilling techniques.
+Fruits and vegetables richest in antioxidants are discussed, along with practical guidelines to minimize exposure to environmental toxins that increase cancer risk.

 This is an interactive workshop that will help participants evaluate their diet for key nutrients, and to design a personalized meal plan containing the right balance of foods to maximize their health and energy level.
 The focus will be on anti-inflammatory foods and low glycemic load eating plans.
 Tools will be provided to help participants determine if they are getting enough protein, fiber, and calcium.
 They will also learn to calculate their vegetable, fruit, and fat intake to see how they are doing as related to current guidelines.